-- How many clients does the rehab accept at one time?
+- How many clients does the facility accept at one time?

 Would you prefer a more personalized experience, with a greater amount of one-on-one therapy sessions?
-If you don’t mind attending a larger facility, go for it – many bigger rehabs offer excellent care to each and every one of their clients.
-But if you have underlying issues that need special attention, you may want to consider attending a smaller, privately owned rehab.
+If you don’t mind attending a larger facility, go for it – many bigger centers offer excellent care to each and every one of their clients.
+But if you have underlying issues that need special attention, you may want to consider attending a smaller, privately owned facility.

-- Is the rehab in an ideal location?
+- Is the facility in an ideal location?

 Location is important!
 After you have chosen a state (there is truly no better location to set a solid foundation for spiritual health than in the beautiful, scenic state of Hawaii), look into a center that is located in a safe area close to accessible 12-step meetings.
 While you may be tempted to search for a center that is located close to home, it may be wise to put a fair amount of distance between you and your loved ones.

-- Is the rehab affiliated with any sober living housing facilities?
+- Is the facility affiliated with any sober living housing facilities?

-Early recovery is a multi-faceted process, one typically comprised of three main stages – detox, inpatient treatment, and sober living.
+Early recovery is a multi-faceted process, one typically comprised of three main stages – initial cleansing, inpatient care, and sober living.
 In most cases, a sober living house will be personally recommended by the clinical team at your inpatient center.
-Look for a rehab that is affiliated with sober living homes, and will be able to recommend you to one once you have completed your time in treatment.
+Look for a facility that is affiliated with sober living homes, and will be able to recommend you to one once you have completed your time in recovery.

-- Does the rehab offer any specialty services?
+- Does the facility offer any specialty services?

 Like many recovering addicts and alcoholics, you may be suffering from a co-occurring mental disorder such as anxiety, depression, or bipolar disorder.
 If this is the case, you may need to attend a dual diagnosis facility, which will adequately treat substance abuse as well as any underlying psychological disorders.
-If you struggle with cross-addictions, such as an eating disorder or compulsive gambling, you may want to look into attending a treatment facility that specializes in treating such disorders as well.
+If you struggle with cross-addictions, such as an eating disorder or compulsive gambling, you may want to look into attending a recovery retreat center that specializes in treating such disorders as well.

 - What does the staff offer?